beerlington/beerlington.github.com/_posts/2014-06-15-history-of-a-four-year-old-ruby-gem.markdown

 1. How often do you [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) records in the lookup table?
 2. How much of your application logic depends on the state of that table?
-3. If you removed this table, would your application still run?
+3. If you removed the data in this table, would your application still run?
 4. How many records are in this table?
 5. Is it hairballs or hair balls?